 Even if dancing isn't your style, watching the locals as they show off their fancy footwork is worth an evening out.

 Where else can you see classic vintage cars driving around a Caribbean island?

-Old American cars from the 1940s and 1950s are in abundance, and have remained the same since they arrived on the island due to the embargo, with meant Cubans had no access to newer model vehicles.
+American cars from the 1940s and 1950s are in abundance and have remained the same since they arrived on the island due to the embargo because Cubans had no access to newer model vehicles.

 Cruising around Havana in a pink Cadillac has to be on your bucket list here.
 Take a ride in one before auto collectors take them away.